naninovel/docs/docs/api/index.md

 --- | --- | ---
 <span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">VariableName</span> | String | Name of a custom variable to which the entered text will be assigned.
 summary | String | An optional summary text to show along with input field.
 When the text contain spaces, wrap it in double quotes (`"`).
-In case you wish to include the double quotes in the text itself, escape them. play | Boolean | Whether to automatically resume script playback when user submits the input form.
+In case you wish to include the double quotes in the text itself, escape them. value | String | A predefined value to set for the input field. play | Boolean | Whether to automatically resume script playback when user submits the input form.

 </div>